bean-frog/research-tempest/README.md

 # Troubleshooting
 #### Puppeteer old Headless deprecation warning
-- this will show up in the terminal after running the program.
+- this might show up in the terminal after running the program.
 You can ignore it.
 #### any nodejs error
 - if something has gone wrong, the program may stop and throw an error in the terminal window.
 This shouldn't happen, but if it does, paste any error messages into a new issue in this repository, along with your operating system (windows, mac, linux)